 What is an Ankle Sprain?

 An ankle sprain is very common and approximately 7-10% of emergency department admissions are due to ankle sprains.
 An Ankle sprain is when we cause trauma to the ankle ligaments on the outside, inside or back of the ankle.
-This kind of injury can happen when playing sport such as basketball, tennis or football or when we slip and fall.
+Females are at a higher risk of sustaining an ankle sprain compared with males and children compared with adolescents and adults.
+In young children, this is the most commonly injured joint behind the knee and wrist.
+This kind of injury is most prevalent when playing sports such as basketball, tennis, or football or when we slip and fall though activity or even on an uneven surface.
 Most commonly the lateral ligaments are injured.
 The lateral ankle ligaments are a complex of three different ligaments including the calcaneofibular ligament (CFL), anterior talofibular ligament (ATFL), and the posterior talofibular ligament (PTFL).
 If you roll over your ankle and it tilts inward then it is most common to injure one or a combination of these.
-We can also injure the ligaments on the inside called the Deltoid ligament complex that is made up of 4 ligaments.
+We can also injure the ligaments on the inside called the Deltoid ligament complex which is made up of 4 ligaments.
 These can be injured by rolling outward.

 Ankle sprains cause trauma through stretching or the tearing of a ligament.
 A minor sprain may only cause a stretch or a small trauma to some of the ligament fibres while a bigger tear may result in a complete rupture.
 There are three kinds of ankle sprain and these are shown below.

 - Grade 1 Is only a mild injury to the the ligament causing some microtears to the collagen fibres that doesn't impact the joint and there is no instability.
 There is mild swelling and tenderness and weight bearing is normal.